 News and Announcements

-TOS NEWS — November 5, 2018
+TOS NEWS — February 4, 2019

-1. Message from TOS President, Alan Mix
+1. Message from TOS President, Martin Visbeck

 TOS is making great strides toward fulfilling its mission as we grow to represent more members of the oceanographic community worldwide.
-Please invite your collleagues to join by forwarding them this link to the membership page.
+Please invite your colleagues to join by forwarding them this link to the membership page.
 If you would like to support TOS initiatives and programs, please consider contributing by following this link.

 Please contact Jenny Ramarui (firstname.lastname@example.org), TOS Executive Director, with any questions about items in this message or your membership.

 NASA/IOCCG workshop: Building consensus on protocols for contemporary aquatic primary productivity field measurements